jobollen/alexa-vrt-radio-playlist/README.md

 # alexa-vrt-radio-playlist

-## Info
+## 1. Info
 During a Hackathon on the VRT (Flemish Radio and Television Broadcasting Organization)

-We created an Amazon Alexa NodeJS Skill.
+We created an Amazon Alexa nodejs Skill.

 The purpose was to create a skill that returns the CURRENT song, artist and composer of a Radio station.